I’d been dreading the moment for eight years and four months, and the other day it happened.

 ‘Plus, if I tell my kid, categorically, Santa is not real then she might go and repeat it to other children.’
 Lizzie adds.

-Psychologist Dr John Kremer adds another side to the debate.
+Psychologist Dr John Kremer adds another side to the question: ‘Is it wrong to tell children Santa is real?”.
 He brings up the sociological theory that relationships are a process of social exchange.

 Put very simply – when we give we expect something of equal value to be received back.
 This reward could be something tangible, like money or possessions, or intangible, like time, affection or support.
 For a social relationship to work there must be the right balance between what you give out, and what you get back.